To monitor the status and activity on your Firebox from Fireware Web UI, you can use the Dashboard and System Status pages.

 - Device State

-On the Interfaces page, you can see current bandwidth and detail information for the active interfaces on your device.
+On the Interfaces page, you can see current bandwidth and detailed information for the active interfaces on your device.
 This includes wireless interfaces configured for your AP devices.
 You can also release or renew the DHCP lease on an IP address for any external interface with DHCP enabled.

 On the Traffic Monitor page, you can see log messages from your Firebox as they occur.
 This can help you troubleshoot network performance.
 For example, you can see which policies are used most, or whether external interfaces are constantly used to their maximum capacity.